This Is Why People Sing “Auld Lang Syne” On New Year’s Eve

 The history of the song itself has a fable-like quality to it, as Robert Burns allegedly sent a copy of the original song to the Scots Musical Museum with the remark, “The following song, an old song, of the olden times, and which has never been in print, nor even in manuscript until I took it down from an old man.”

-While it still causes confusion, it is believed that the opening lines of the song are meant to be rhetorical; “Should auld acquaintance be forgot, and never brought to mind?
-Should auld acquaintance be forgot, and auld lang syne?” therefore means we should have a drink in honor of whatever is passing, and remember old friends.
+While it still causes confusion, it is believed that the opening lines of the song are meant to be rhetorical: “Should auld acquaintance be forgot, and never brought to mind?
+Should auld acquaintance be forgot, and auld lang syne?”
+Apparently, that means we should have a drink in honor of whatever is passing, and remember old friends.

 When the Scots immigrated to America in the 19th century, they inevitably brought the song with them.
-But its enormous popularity can largely be attributed to the Canadian bandleader Guy Lombardo.
+But its enormous popularity can largely be attributed to a Canadian bandleader named Guy Lombardo.

-Long before the infamous ball-drop, New Years Eve was marked in NYC by his annual end-of-the-year concert, which included his traditional rendition of “Auld Lang Syne.”
+Long before the infamous ball-drop, New Year’s Eve was marked in New York City by his annual end-of-the-year concert, which included his traditional rendition of “Auld Lang Syne.”

 In 1965, he explained how he himself came to associate the song with the end of the year to Life Magazine:

 “Auld Lang Syne is our theme song—and was long before anyone ever heard us on the radio.
 In our particular part of western Ontario, where there’s a large Scottish population, it was traditional for bands to end every dance with Auld Lang Syne.
 We didn’t think it was known here.
 When we left Canada we had no idea we’d every play it again.”